msolters/VI-feeder-firmware/README.md

 # pi-feeder-firmware
-## Pet Innovations Control firmware
+## Vet Innovations Control firmware

-Pre-compiled firmware binary for the Pet Feeder system.
+Pre-compiled firmware binary for the Vet Innovations pet feeder system.
 Written in C.

 ### Outgoing Message Syntax
 The pet feeder transmits outgoing serial messages to the Photon uC according to the following syntax: